s-j/hpstr-jekyll-theme/_posts/2018-04-01-logistic-regression.md

 In the following, I briefly show how `coef_`, `intercept_`, `decision_function`, `predict_proba` and `predict` are connected in case of a binary [LogisticRegression](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) model.

-Assume we train a model like this:
+Assume we have trained a model like this:

 ```python
 >>> ...